- Animal Health & Welfare

 Whilst mastitis in cattle is well controlled in an historical context, there has been much debate about its apparent resurgence in recent years.
 In view of these recent changes, and the lack of a structured, co-ordinated approach to understanding and solving mastitis problems in dairy herds, it was felt that there was a need to modify the industry's approach to mastitis control to encapsulate a diagnosis and a whole farm approach.

-DairyCo has recently launched the DairyCo Mastitis Control Plan, a bespoke plan for individual farms depending on the farm's own circumstances.
+DairyCo launched the DairyCo Mastitis Control Plan, a bespoke plan for individual farms depending on the farm's own circumstances.
 A detailed survey of the farm is undertaken along with analysing milk bacteriology, disease patterns from monthly milk recording, somatic cell count data and clinical mastitis information.
 From the interpretation of this information, the farm is given a plan to combat mastitis.
 This is then reviewed on a regular basis as it takes time from implementation of the plan to see success.
 Trial work showing full compliance with the advice resulted in a 36% reduction in mastitis, with two thirds compliance with the advice resulting in a 20% reduction in mastitis.

 The DairyCo Mastitis Control Plan